 - Little Lights Special School out of Anchor Home

-- New Horizons School out of Jubilee and Faith Homes
+- New Horizons School/vocational program out of Jubilee, Faith, and Victory Homes

 From the education page: